forrest79/phpgsql/docs/fluent.md

 dump($insertedRows); // (integer) 2
 ```

-And if you're using the same names for columns in `INSERT` and `SELECT`, you can call insert without the columns list and it will be detected from the `SELECT` columns.
+And if you're using the same names for columns in `INSERT` and `SELECT`, you can call insert without the column list, and it will be detected from the `SELECT` columns.

 ```php
 $insertedRows = $connection